opencog/cogserver/opencog/cogserver/network/README.md

 handled in such a way that a server can complete pending, unfinished work, even as the network client disconnected.
 There's a fair amount of implementation trickery to allow this to happen.

+The multi-threaded handling means that dozens of clients can be handled without any problems, without any spinloops, dispatching or other dicey network handler issues.
+This code is *fast* -- or rather, its a lot faster than any other REPL shell server I was able to find.
+Also,
+bonus: it doesn't jam up, deadlock, crash or fail.
+It just works.
+Woot!

+The network connections are NOT encrypted (SSL is not used).
+If you need encryption, you should route traffic over an ssh tunnel.

+The server does NOT provide any user-login management.
+If you need login management, that has to be done at the console layer.

+The server provides minimal DDOS mitigation: the max number of simultaneously allowed connections are configurable; additional connections are forced to wait.

 Example Usage
 -------------